vincode-io/Zavala/docs/_posts/2022-02-10-Zavala_and_Micro.blog.md

 ## Dog-fooding Zavala

 One of the main problems with running a small open source project is getting it tested sufficiently.
 I use TestFlight to distribute test versions of Zavala so that users can test it out.
 My problem is that the pool of users willing to donate time to testing is too small.
-On of the ways to offset this is to do what we call dog-fooding in the IT world.
+One of the ways to offset this is to do what we call dog-fooding in the IT world.
 It means “eat your own dog food” with the idea being if you were a dog food manufacturer, you should eat your own product for quality control.

 I needed to spend as much time as possible in Zavala to effectively dog-food it.
 It could already be used as a [rudimentary word processor by using the Notes field](https://zavala.vincode.io/help/The_Notes_Field.md/#alternate-usage).
 In fact, it is kind of a nice writing experience if you are the type that typically starts a paper or article by outlining it.
 When writing I typically like to open a dedicated outline window by double clicking it (on the Mac) in the Documents view (the middle panel).